-At 11 weeks pregnant you’re so close to the end of the first trimester.
+When you’re 11 weeks pregnant, you’re so close to the end of the first trimester.

-You’re almost over the rollercoaster ride of pregnancy sickness and mood swings dominating your life.
+You’re nearly done with the rollercoaster of morning sickness and mood swings dominating your life.

-If people haven’t already guessed, you’ll have some great news to share.
+If people haven’t already guessed you’re pregnant by now, you’ll soon have some great news to share.

 Traditionally most women wait until 12 weeks before announcing they’re pregnant.

-It can be an emotional time if you’ve experienced previous miscarriages and having support may be something you need.
+This can be an emotional time if you’ve experienced previous miscarriages.

 Announcing your pregnancy to the world is an exciting time!

-Some couples like to keep things quiet and low key when letting people in on the news and others get very creative.
+On the other hand, others like to keep things quiet and low key when letting people in on the news.

 For some ideas on how to announce your pregnancy, check out Pregnancy Announcement Ideas – 7 Creative Videos.